Is That All There Is? The Strange Life of Peggy Lee

 It is a truism, as painful as it is complex, as bitter as it is logical, that American popular music has always been divided by race, a reflection of the division that has, to slightly paraphrase Gene McDaniels’s lyric, “torn up the goddam nation.”
 That is to say, there is something called black music, performed by black musicians who, obviously, do it best, most authentically, and then there is, well, everything else in popular music which could be called the province of whites, although it was never officially called “white music.”
 (Something like this has happened to the black scholar in the academic world where, as African American historian John Hope Franklin put it, “whites conceded that Negroes had peculiar talents that fitted them to study themselves and their problems.”
 Thus, blacks do Black Studies and white do mostly everything else in the academic world.)

-In this way, 20th century popular music became an intricate maze of racialized camps or genres and interracial bridges.
-(There are of course bridges between genres or camps, such as the blending of country and rock, or of jazz and atonal, or art music or of gospel and rhythm and blues, but I am not principally concerned with this.)
+In this way, twentieth-century popular music became an intricate maze of racialized camps or genres and interracial bridges.
+(There are of course bridges between genres or camps, such as the blending of country and rock, or of jazz and atonal, or art music, or of gospel and rhythm and blues, but I am not principally concerned with this.)

 The bridges or “crossover” artists most commonly discussed in American popular music are, first, black musicians who have managed to capture a sizable white audience.
 These have ranged, historically, from Fats Waller, Duke Ellington, Ella Fitzgerald, and Louis Armstrong to Stevie Wonder, Gil-Scott Heron, Beyoncé, and Lauryn Hill.
 The trick for the black artist to crossover is to still sound “black,” but also appeal to whites.
 There have been a few black artists who sounded, well, “less” black who have done this, such as Johnny Mathis, Nat King Cole, Diana Ross, Maxine Sullivan, and Ella Fitzgerald.
 (Crossover virtuoso guitarist Jimi Hendrix certainly sounded black as a vocalist but his music, on the whole, sounded too white or simply too undanceable for most black audiences of the late 1960s.
 It must be remembered that the Fisk Jubilee Singers had no success on their initial fundraising tour in 1971 until they started singing spirituals, black music, in effect.
 Whites were not interested in hearing them sing the white popular music of the day.)
 But by and large black artists who sound too “white” face certain challenges about authenticity, as musicologist Patrick Burke so effectively relates in his story about black singer Maxine Sullivan’s jazz performance of the traditional folk song Loch Lomond with the Claude Thornhill band in 1937.
 Generally, black performers who sound “too white” almost never please black audiences and only rarely please white ones.
 I suppose one way to see this, from both the white and black perspective, is: Why have blacks sounded like whites?
 Are there not enough white performers who sound white?
 Would not most African Americans feel too prideful to imitate the way whites sounded?
 And was there not even more than pride at stake?
 Was not black people’s survival as a distinct group at stake, as well as the need to reflect their unique reality in their artistic expression?